In December, MVV lodged their appeal against the refusal of their application for the Canford Incinerator.

 If you haven't already, PLEASE DONATE!
 We need more funds urgently.

-[The state (as at 10th December 2025) of the Magwatch fundraising account can be seen at the bottom of this page.]
+[The state (as of 28 February 2026) of the Magwatch fundraising account can be seen at the bottom of this page.]

 Magwatch has been granted Rule 6 staus.(See below).
 To counter MVV's attempts to overturn BCP's refusal of the Incinerator we will need significant funds so that we can: